“The readiness is all,” said Hamlet.

-And so must we be ready.
-Not ready to be fools and become silly.
-But ready to meet that new thing, that innovation, that crazy idea, that new person…more than half-way.
+So we must be ready.
+Ready to meet that new thing, that innovation, that crazy idea, that new person…more than half-way.

 Yes, we may be skeptical.
-Yes, as Polonius says (careful grandmother that he may be)…we must try our friends well before we truly take them in.
-[Note below.]
-And so we must also for innovative ideas.
+Yes, as Polonius says (careful grandmotherly type that he may be)…we must try our friends well before we truly take them in.
+[See note below.]
+Also true, to some degree, for innovative ideas.